JodyAbdulrazek/JodyAbdulrazek/README.md

 - 📫 How to reach me ... you can reach me on jodyabdelrazek8@gmail.com.
 - 💞️ Student at Virginia commonwealth University.
 Double majoring in Compture Science and Communcation Arts
 - 😄 Pronouns: My pronouns are She/Her.
-- ⚡ Fun fact: I'm orginally from Egypt.
-I moved to the United States with my family when I was 11 years old.